Gordon Chan Kum Tong: 2025

-During Manly's round 2 loss against the New Zealand Warriors, the NRL announced that it was investigating an incident between Manly player Chan and a member of the public from the Warriors after a video came out with Chan confronting the fan.
+During Manly's round 2 loss against the New Zealand Warriors, the NRL announced that it was investigating an incident between Manly player Chan and a member of the public in the crowd, after a video came out with Chan confronting the fan.
 Chan was later cleared of any wrongdoing.
 Chan was one of nine players that Manly farewelled during their final match of the season.
 He only made two appearances for Manly throughout the year spending the majority with the clubs reserve grade team.
-On 10th November, it was announced that Chan had signed with the Canterbury-Bankstown Bulldogs on a development contract for 2026, moving to the Top 30 in 2027.
+On 10 November, it was announced that Chan had signed with the Canterbury-Bankstown Bulldogs on a development contract for 2026, moving to the Top 30 in 2027.